tgxn/lemmy-modder/README.md

 Now available at https://modder.lemmyverse.net/ which should work for sites that have `CORS *`

- > Only compatible with 0.18.x currently, as Lemmy SDK is not backwards-compatible. :'(
+ > Currently, only compatible with 0.18.x, as Lemmy SDK is not backwards-compatible. :'(

 ## Features:
 - Quick Actions